infernojs/inferno/README.md

 - Inferno doesn't support React Native.
 Inferno was only designed for the browser/server with the DOM in mind.
 - Inferno doesn't support string refs – although this can be enabled using `inferno-compat`.
 We don't recommend using them since they are the source of many memory leaks and performance issues in real-world apps.
 Stick with function callback refs instead.
 - Inferno includes `render` on the main core package, rather than have an `InfernoDOM` package like React does.
 We used to do it that way, but we found people simply didn't like it given we don't support native.
 Furthermore, by not splitting them, we improved performance and bundle sizes.
 - Inferno provides lifecycle events on functional components.
-This is a major win for people who prefer lightweight components rather than bloated ES2015 classes.
+This is a major win for people who prefer lightweight components rather than ES2015 classes.
 - Inferno is able to use the React Dev Tools extensions for Chrome/Firefox/etc to provide the same level of debugging experience to the Inferno user via `inferno-devtools`.

 ## Differences from Preact